Graph Neural Networks: The Hidden AI Breakthrough Powering the Future of Drug Discovery

 1. More Accurate Molecular Property Prediction

-- GNNs outperform older ML models in predicting toxicity, solubility, and stability
+- GNNs outperform classical machine learning models in predicting toxicity, solubility, and chemical stability.

 2. Better Drug–Target Interaction Modeling